j4asper/dmr.py/README.md

 ## Issue we can't do anything about.

-If you have used this tool, you might notice that it is slow AF.
+If you have used this tool, you might notice that it's very slow.
 That is probably due to our government using multiple 80-100 GB XML files as the databse for all vehicles in Denmark.
 It roughly takes about 3 seconds to do a lookup on the DMR site.
 Caching is __highly__ recommended!

 ## License Plates for testing: